-With temperatures reaching the upper 60s in February, it’s hard not to start thinking about long days and nights spent in the backyard with family and friends.
+With temperatures rising, it’s hard not to start thinking about long days and nights spent in the backyard with family and friends.
 And nothing says hospitality quite like some delicious food, which is why the thought of being stuck inside cooking while your guests are enjoying themselves outside can be a major bummer.

 As more people delve deeper into the art of cooking, entertaining at home has become a chance to show off your skills.
 It’s a much more interesting setting than your average restaurant, which is why outdoor kitchens have become so popular.